 , Conductor and Artistic Director, is the founder of “FIVE TIMES MUSIC” and author of this project

-Italian born, London based, Bruno Cinquegrani is the former Associate Conductor of the Los Angeles Opera and the former Associated Conductor of the Crimean State Philharmonic Orchestra.
+Bruno Cinquegrani, founder and Artistic Director of the Five Times Music project, is the former Associate Conductor of the Los Angeles Opera and the former Associate Conductor of the Crimean State Philharmonic Orchestra.

-He studied Piano and Composition in his native Naples, Italy, and Orchestra and Chorus Conducting in Mannheim, Germany.
-He was then awarded a Conducting Fellowship at the Aspen Music Festival studying Orchestra Conducting with David Zinman, attending a masterclass with James Levine and performing at the Harris Hall and B. Bayer Music Tent.
+He studied piano and composition in his native Naples, Italy, and orchestra and chorus conducting in Mannheim, Germany.
+He deepened his studies in orchestral conducting with David Zinman and received the Conducting Fellowship scholarship at the Aspen Music Festival and School, Colorado, USA.
+There, he participated in a master class with James Levine and conducted during the festival at Harris Hall and the B. Bayer Musik Tent.

 During the 2017/2018 season, Bruno has recorded, among other commitments, some Symphonic Poems by A. Kurylewicz with the National Radio Orchestra of Poland (NOSPR).

 During the 2012/13 season, he made his operatic debut at the Teatro di San Carlo with Il Campanello.
-Further previous debuts include Traviata at the Bunka Kaikan Theatre in Tokio during his first Japanese tour, Lucia di Lammermoor at the Seattle Opera, Cenerentola at the Aspen Music Festival and Elisir d’amore at the Opera Holland Park, London, with the City of London Sinfonia.
+Further previous debuts include Traviata at the Bunka Kaikan Theatre in Tokyo during his first Japanese tour; Lucia di Lammermoor at the Seattle Opera; Cenerentola at the Aspen Music Festival; and Elisir d’amore at the Opera Holland Park, London, with the City of London Sinfonia.

-In April 2011, the recording label NAXOS has published in DVD and CD, worldwide distribution, his live recording of the Donizetti’s opera Marino Faliero at the Bergamo Musical Festival.
+In April 2011, the recording label NAXOS published with worldwide distribution in DVD and CD his live recording of Donizetti’s opera Marino Faliero at the Bergamo Musical Festival.

 In 2007, Bruno Cinquegrani started his collaboration with James Conlon.
-He worked with him on Simon Boccanegra at the Opera Bastlle, on Falstaff at the Teatro Comunale di Bologna, and on Gianni Schicchi, Elisir d’amore, Simon Boccanegra, I due Foscari and Cenerentola at the Los Angeles Opera, where in June 2013 he completed his tenure as Associate Conductor.
+He worked with him on Simon Boccanegra at the Opera Bastille, on Falstaff at the Teatro Comunale of Bologna, and on Gianni Schicchi, Elisir d’amore, Simon Boccanegra, I due Foscari, and Cenerentola at the Los Angeles Opera, where in June 2013 he completed his tenure as Associate Conductor.

-Further collaborations include Madama Butterfly and Traviata at the Aspen Music Festival with David Zinman and Julius Rudel, Rigoletto at the Royal Opera House with Renato Palumbo and Maurizio Benini, Turandot at the National Theatre in Helsinki with Muhai Tang, La Gazza Ladra at the Garsington Festival with David Parry, and the recordings of Didone and Vologeso for the label Orfeo with Frieder Bernius.
+Further collaborations include Madama Butterfly and Traviata at the Aspen Music Festival with David Zinman and Julius Rudel; Rigoletto at the Royal Opera House with Renato Palumbo and Maurizio Benini; and Turandot at the National Theatre in Helsinki with Muhai Tang.